 The graphic below is a good representation of the whole digestive system from start to finish.

-As I write this, Thanksgiving of 2008 is two days past so if our digestive system was working right, the turkey has come and
+As I write this, Thanksgiving is two days past so if our digestive system was working right, the turkey has come and gone.

 The process sounds so simple.